JocysCom/VsAiCompanion/README.md

 ## Data Safety Concerns

-OpenAI will not use the data submitted by customers via the API to train or improve its models, unless customers explicitly decide to share their data for this purpose.
+OpenAI will not use the data submitted by customers via the OpenAI API to train or improve its models, unless customers explicitly decide to share their data for this purpose.
 Customers have the option to opt-in to share data.
 Please note that this data policy does not apply to OpenAI's Non-API consumer services like ChatGPT or DALL·E. More information can be found at: https://openai.com/policies/api-data-usage-policies."

 ## Where to get API Organization ID and API Key?